 His first research line has focused on how government policies and institutions impact innovation; the second has investigated not only innovation and patenting but also incentives, strategies and policy responses of firms in industries related to energy, the environment and critical materials; and the third has applied techniques in big data sciences, in particular data mining and information retrieval tools, to measure and quantify innovation activities and knowledge flows.

-Zhen Lei has published papers in top journals including Nature and Nature Biotechnology, and in premier data mining conferences.
-His research has been supported by research grants from the U.S. National Science Foundation (NSF), National Institutes of Health (NIH), Department of Energy (DOE), and U.S. Patent and Trademark Office (USPTO).
+Zhen Lei has published papers in top general journals such as Nature and Nature Biotechnology, in top economics field journals including Journal of Environmental Economics and Management and Energy Journal, in top field economics journals including Journal of Environmental Economics and Management, and in top data science conferences such as IEEE International Conference on Data Mining (ICDM) and ACM International Conference on Information and Knowledge Management (CIKM).
+His research has been supported by research grants from the U.S. National Science Foundation (NSF), National Institutes of Health (NIH), Department of Energy (DOE), and the U.S. Patent and Trademark Office (USPTO).

 EBF 200 – Introduction to Energy and Earth Sciences Economics (3)